Peter North (actor)

 Alden Joseph Brown (born May 11, 1957), known professionally as Peter North, is a Canadian retired pornographic actor, director and producer.
-He has 2,588 credits as an actor (plus 13 as a director).
+He has 2,189 credits as an actor and 78 as a director.

 Career

+Brown was born in Halifax, Nova Scotia, the son of Eric Austin Brown and Gisele Marie Robichaud.
+His father was of Scottish descent while his mother was of English and French Canadian descent.

-In a 1996 interview published in North's hometown newspaper The Daily News, North stated that he was "discovered" while modeling athletic wear at a private party in Los Angeles in the early 1980s.
+In a 1996 interview published in North's hometown newspaper The Daily News, North stated that he was discovered while modeling athletic wear at a private party in Los Angeles in the early 1980s.
 A man within the adult film industry, whom North did not name, attended the party, was impressed by North's physique and gave him his business card.

 North began his adult film career in 1983.
-Initially, North performed in gay pornography under the name Matt Ramsey.
+Initially, North performed in gay pornography, as both a top and bottom, under the name Matt Ramsey.
 He transitioned to straight pornography soon after.
 North has appeared in over 2,000 adult films and also directed more than 70 films (notably, his North Pole and Anal Addicts series), most of them between 1998 and 2007.
 He has also produced over 20 films, including 15 in the North Pole series.
-In 2001, he successfully launched his own production company Northpole Entertainment.
+In 2001, he launched his own production company Northpole Entertainment.
 According to North's official website, he chose his stage name because "Your penis is also referred to as your Peter and when you are erect, it faces North.
 Plus, I am from the North."

-North became involved in the U.S. government's 1986 investigation of Traci Lords' underage involvement in the industry.
+North became involved in the U.S. government's 1986 investigation of Traci Lords's underage involvement in the industry.
 Lords was underage when she made most of her movies, including several sex scenes with North.
 The government eventually dropped the investigation.
 In a 1996 interview in Details magazine, North commented on his involvement in the scandal by saying: "Traci Lords didn't do much for me.
 She reeked sex, looked good and young.
 But I didn't know that she was that young.
 When the scandal broke, I thought it was a lot of baloney on her part.
 She knew what she was doing and she deceived a lot of people.
 She was sexually aggressive off camera to many people, so the whole 'innocence corrupted' scenario she came up with was a total farce."

 In 1994, North published a guide to meeting and bedding beautiful women entitled Penetrating Insights.

 North is a member of the X-Rated Critics Organization (XRCO) and the Adult Video News (AVN) Hall of Fame.

 In 2004, North was featured in a book and film project Thinking XXX by photographer Timothy Greenfield-Sanders.